Neurexcell/NeuroAdaptive/README.md

 # Neuro-Adaptive AI Engine (NAE)

-A cutting-edge AI library inspired by biological neural networks.
+An AI library inspired by biological neural networks.
 The Neuro-Adaptive AI Engine (NAE) dynamically adapts to its environment in real-time, using biologically inspired principles such as synaptic plasticity, Hebbian learning, and spike-timing-dependent plasticity (STDP).
 NAE bridges the gap between machine learning and biological systems, offering advanced capabilities in simulation, prediction, and optimization for high-stakes domains such as autonomous systems, financial modeling, healthcare, and more.

 ## Features